Restoration of paganism from Julian until Valens: Religious toleration under Jovian, Valentinian and Valens

-Julian's successor – Jovian – seems to have instituted a policy of religious toleration which avoided the extremes of Constantius and Julian.
+Julian's successor – Jovian – seems to have instituted a policy of religious toleration which avoided the extremes of Julian.
 Under Valentinian and Valens, this period of religious toleration continued.
 Pagan writers praised both emperors for their liberal religious policies.
 Valentinian, who ruled in the west, seems to have only been a halfhearted Christian as he avoided attending his inaugural ceremony by twenty-four hours in order to avoid an inauspicious day (the intercalary day of the bissextile year).
 Valentinian and Valens granted complete toleration for all cults at the beginning of their reign in 364.
 Valentinian even allowed the performance of nocturnal sacrifices, which had been previously prohibited due to the attempt of some people to practice unlawful divination under the cover of the night, after the proconsul of Greece appealed to him.
 Valentinian also confirmed the rights and privileges of the pagan priests and confirmed the right of pagans to be the exclusive caretakers of their temples.
 Valens, who ruled in the east, was an Arian and was too engaged with fighting against Orthodox Christians to bother much with the pagans.
 In both west and east, severe laws were once again passed prohibiting private divination.
 Due to the over-zealousness of the populace to stop harmful divination, the haruspices and augurs began to be afraid to show themselves in public.
 This led the emperors to formally authorize the practice of official and lawful divination by law in 371.